dcrommie/walbrook/blog/should-you-fix-your-mortgage-interest-rate.md

 **Example**

-Jenny has broken her fixed-rate loan and is considering the interest rates presented by her bank.
+Jenny has broken her fixed-rate loan and is now considering the current interest rates offered by her bank.

 * Variable Rate 2.29%
 * 2 Year 2.39%